masylum/readability/README.md

 # readability-cheerio

-This library is a fork of the [readability.js](https://github.com/mozilla/readability) library that uses [cheerio](https://cheerio.js.org) instead of native DOM APIs.
+This library is a port of the [readability.js](https://github.com/mozilla/readability) library that uses [cheerio](https://cheerio.js.org) instead of native DOM APIs.

-The goals of this fork are the following:
+The goals of this port are the following:

 -   _Portability_: Most runtimes and Web Workers don't support DOM apis.
     By using cheerio, we ensure that you can run readability wherever you want.